hunghvu/dynamic-wallpaper/dynamic-wallpaper/InternalLog.md

 ## [1.0.0.0] - 2020-06-16
 - The first (final) release.
+___

+## 2020/09/03
+- Display message panel when a user minimize the program.
+- Fix time list not display minute properly (E.g: 17:2 to -> 17:02).
+- Add button to get picture from Internet.
+Preliminary setup for this new feature.

 ## 2020/09/02
 - Refactor methods in MainProgram, move all to WindowFrame.